$A_\infty$ Algebras from Slightly Broken Higher Spin Symmetries: Higher Spin Algebras

 \paragraph{3.
 Quotients of universal enveloping algebras.} A more direct description of HSA associated with linear conformally-invariant equations is via universal enveloping algebra $U(so(d,2))$, as the last paragraph of item 1 suggests: juxtaposing conformal transformations generates the associative symmetry algebra.
 Therefore, we may collect the generators $P^a,K^a,L^{ab},D$ associated with the conformal algebra into $T^{AB}$ of $so(d,2)$.\footnote{$A,B,C,...=0,...,d+1$ are the indices of the conformal algebra $so(d,2)$ and $\eta^{AB}=(-+\cdots +-)$.
 Then, $L_{ab}=T_{ab}$, $D=-T_{d,d+1}$, $P_a=M_{a,d+1}-M_{a,d}$, $K_a=M_{a,d+1}+M_{a,d}$.} Then, any polynomial

 generates a symmetry transformation.
 However, there are some relations meaning that not all the polynomials are independent and generate nontrivial transformations.
-For example, for the free scalar field we have $P_aP^a\sim0$.
-Also, if the fundamental field corresponds to an irreducible representation of the conformal algebra, the Casimir operators should acquire fixed numerical values.
+For example, for the free scalar field we obviously have $P_aP^a\sim0$.
+The fundamental field corresponds to an irreducible representation of the conformal algebra and hence the Casimir operators have fixed numerical values.
 As a result, the symmetry algebra is isomorphic to the quotient of the universal enveloping algebra $U(so(d,2))$ by a two-sided ideal (annihilator) $\Jos$:

-A concrete definition of $\Jos$ depends on the free CFT (irreducible representation) we consider, but, on general grounds, we expect all Casimir operators $\boldsymbol{C}_{2i}$ to have some fixed values $C_{2i}$.
-In most of the cases $\Jos$ can be generated by a few elements of $U(so(d,2))$.
+A concrete definition of $\Jos$ depends on a free CFT (irreducible representation) we consider, but, on general grounds, we expect all Casimir operators $\boldsymbol{C}_{2i}$ to have some fixed values $C_{2i}$.
+In the cases we are aware of $\Jos$ is generated by a few elements of $U(so(d,2))$.

-In the case of the smallest unitary representation, e.g. the free conformal scalar field, the annihilator $\Jos$ is also known as Joseph ideal \cite{joseph1974}.
+In the case of the smallest unitary representation, e.g. the free conformal scalar field, the annihilator $\Jos$ is also known as the Joseph ideal \cite{joseph1974}.
 Possible generalizations here is to consider more general ideals in $U(g)$ for any (not necessarily conformal) Lie algebra $g$, see e.g. \cite{Boulanger:2011se, Alkalaev:2014nsa, Joung:2015jza}.
 A useful for our studies example is provided by the HSA of the generalized free field CFT.\footnote{Note that Definitions 1 and 2 do not apply here, while the Definitions 3 and 4 can still be used, see below.}

+We stress that higher spin algebras depend on dimension $d$ and on the spectrum of the free CFT in a crucial way.
+Given a higher spin algebra one can read off the dimension of the spacetime, the spectrum of higher spin currents and the fundamental free field they are generated by.
+We conclude by Definition 3: the higher spin algebras are defined as various (simple) quotients of $U(so(d,2))$.

 \paragraph{4.
 Quantization of coadjoint orbits.} There is also a relation \cite{Eastwood:2002su,Fronsdal2009,Michel2014} between HSA and deformation quantization \cite{Fedosov:1994zz,Kontsevich:1997vb}.
 The fundamental field of any free CFT corresponds to some irreducible representation of the conformal algebra.
-This representation, it its turn, is associated to a certain coadjoint orbit (usually to a minimal nilpotent one).
+This representation, in its turn, is associated to a certain coadjoint orbit (usually to a minimal nilpotent one).
 Not surprisingly that a given HSA can be identified with the quantized algebra of functions on this coadjoint orbit.
 Possible generalizations here is to consider deformation quantization in full generality, i.e., for general symplectic or Poisson manifolds.